 All proposals should follow the guidelines set forth in this call for proposals and adhere to the highest professional standards.

 - Identify the topic and format you have selected, including length: 60 or 75 minutes.

 - Describe the intended activities and goals/intended outcomes of your session, noting how the activities will help participants achieve those outcomes.

-- Describe aspects of your work that can be applied to one or more sectors of higher education (i.e., large universities, liberal arts colleges, comprehensive institutions, community colleges).
+- Describe aspects of your work that can be applied to one or more sectors of higher education (i.e., research universities, liberal arts colleges, comprehensive institutions, community colleges).

 - Describe the professional level to which your session is geared (e.g. novice, intermediate, advanced).